 Prospective music majors must submit both an undergraduate application for admission to the Office of Admissions, and a College of Music supplemental application.

-Live auditions, which are preferred unless travel distance is prohibitive, are scheduled for selected Saturdays in January and February.
+Live auditions are required for Colorado residents and are preferred for non-residents.
+Live auditions are scheduled for selected Saturdays in January and February.
 Other live audition times may be arranged; high quality recordings also may be submitted in lieu of a live audition.

-To access the College of Music Supplemental Application Form, as well as more detailed information about audition requirements, faculty and degree programs, visit the college's Admissions webpage.
+The College of Music Supplemental Application can be accessed through the application status page after submitting an application to CU Boulder.
+To obtain more detailed information about audition requirements, faculty and degree programs, visit the College of Music’s Admissions webpage.

 Teacher Education Applicants

 The School of Education offers multiple pathways for teacher candidates interested in transformative careers in education.